Collateral Requirements FAQ

 The signature of the spouse would only be required on the specific collateral document if the spouse is also on the title.

-Why am I being “penalized” by the SBA for having equity in my house?
+Why am I being “penalized” for having equity?

 It can be frustrating to have to use your house/property for collateral when you know that the bank would approve your loan without it if you didn’t have the property equity.